joeletho/cfa/README.md

 1) obtaining the number or occurrences of ASCII characters in a given file, and
 2) obtain the rank of ASCII characters in given file.

+The given file can be a relative or absolute path to the file.

 Furthermore, the utility of this program doesn't end at the command line.
 The API has been abstracted in such a way that its functionality can be easily incorporated to use in other programs.

 <img align="left" width="200" height="343" src="https://github.com/joeletho/cfa/blob/main/assets/images/cfa_count.png">